Modada Mareyalli: Plot

 After recovering, Kari Kaala targets Ravi and his family.
 With the police failing to protect him, Ravi is forced to fight for his life and ends up killing Kari Kaala.
-Ravi is sentenced to prison for murdering Kari Kaala and hence is disqualified in being a Police Inspector.
-Head Constable Panduranga reads the Police Verification Report which states Ravi as a "notorious criminal".
+Ravi is sentenced to prison for murdering Kari Kaala and hence is disqualified from being a Police Inspector.
+Head Constable Panduranga reads the Police Verification Report which states Ravi is a "notorious criminal".